emyl/vagrant-triggers/README.md

     $ vagrant plugin install vagrant-triggers

-:warning: Altough the plugin should work with any version of Vagrant above 1.2, testing is done only for versions 1.7+.
+:warning: Although the plugin should work with any version of Vagrant above 1.2, testing is done only for versions 1.7+.

 ## Example Usage